 These sweet animals are 100% guided by your companionship, so they really do get upset when you leave the house without them.
 I definitely wouldn't recommend a dependent breed if you're going to be out at work all day.

 When you take on a Sheltie, you take on a new best friend and you'll need to accommodate him in almost every aspect of your life.
-Seriously, my Shelties follow me into the bathroom if I don't stop them... (and I don't).
+My Shelties even follow me into the bathroom...

 How To Photograph Your Dog

 One of the reasons I made Sheltie Planet is because I have an abundance of Sheltie photos I wanted to share.
 I love taking pictures of Howard and Piper and being able to capture them in a way that frames that moment forever.
 Today I'd like to share some general pet photography tips based on what I've learnt using my digital point-and-shoot camera.
 I hope this helps you get the most out of your pet photography and creates some great images that you will treasure forever.